passiomatic/videobox/README.md

 When you are done you can exit the virtual enviroment with the `deactivate` command.

-## Using the debugger
+## Using the debugger with Visual Studio Code

-Debug works just fine under Visual Studio Code once you pick the Python interpreter shown in the `venv` folder created previously in the `install-deps` task.
+Debug works just fine under Visual Studio Code once you pick the Python interpreter shown in the `venv` folder created earlier.

 Place any breakpoint you need and hit F5.
 Editor will fire up `src/main.py` thus starting the application.